simpleanalytics/blog/_posts/2022-11-08-how-to-add-google-analytics-to-your-privacy-policy.md

 ## 5. Google Analytics privacy policy template

-We at awesomewebsite.com use Google Analytics to collect data.
+> We at awesomewebsite.com use Google Analytics to collect data.
 We need this data to understand how you use our website so we can improve its design and functionality.
 We also need the data to get the most out of our marketing campaigns.

 You must include all the purposes for which you process the data and clearly distinguish between them.
 This is just an example: if you collect personal data for other purposes as well, you should mention that.

-With your consent, Google Analytics will process and collect your personal data (cookies and IP address) to give us valuable information.
+> With your consent, Google Analytics will process and collect your personal data (cookies and IP address) to give us valuable information.
 Google Analytics will transfer your data to the United States and store it for x months.
 To learn more about Google's data transfer policies, click here.

 The link is where you can explain that Google Ireland Ltd. transfers data to Google LLC and that they are using standard contractual clauses to safeguard the data.
 You should clarify what that means in plain language.
+For example:

-For example: "standard contractual clauses are legal clauses written by the European Commission.
+> "Standard contractual clauses are legal clauses written by the European Commission.
 They are part of a contract between Google Ireland Ltd. and Google LLC, and Google LLC must follow them.
 Standard contractual clauses tell Google LLC what it can and cannot do with your data".

 There is no need to reproduce the content of the clauses, but you could provide a link to Google's own documentation.

-You have certain rights over your data: for example, you can require us to delete them or to provide you with a copy.
+> You have certain rights over your data: for example, you can require us to delete them or to provide you with a copy.
 We take responsibility for the processing of your data.
 We are available to answer any question and handle any request from you.
 Click here to read more about your rights and to find out how you can get in touch with us.

 This is where you can include information on the right of access, the right to withdraw consent, the right to erasure, the right to lodge a complaint in the Member State where the data subject lives or works, and possibly the right to object.
 If you are processing personal data without consent, be careful to specify which categories of data the user can request you to erase.
 And clarify that you are responsible for handling requests, not Google.